-PATIENT CARE [SDGs 3 - 9] Targets defined and time frames Results in 2022 Future targets Access to medicine and h l ealthcare In the field of rare diseases, the Group is committed to: ✓ Achieved To promote access to medicine, in the context of rare diseases, the Group carried out various initiatives.
-Recordati believes that every single patient should have access to the best possible treatment.
-Continuing with the provision by Recordati Rare Diseases of the Patient Assistance Program (PAP) and Co-Pay Assistance Program (CAP) aimed at providing assistance to patients who are eligible to receive financial support for products (2022) • The Group continued to provide the Patient Assistance Program (PAP) and the Co-Pay Assistance Program (CAP).
+To promote access to medicine, in the context of rare diseases, the Group carried out various initiatives

+- The Group continued to provide the Patient Assistance Program (PAP) and the Co-Pay Assistance Program (CAP).
 These two programmes are active in the USA and Canada and focus on the therapeutic areas of endocrinology, oncology and metabolic disorders.
 Similar programmes are also present in other geographic areas, such as Australia, Brazil, Russia, South Korea and Taiwan.
-In 2022, Recordati supported around 900 patients with rare diseases through the Patient Assistance Program (PAP), the Co-Pay Assistance Program (CAP), and similar programmes.
-In the field of rare diseases, the Group is committed to: • Continuing with Patient Assistance Program (PAP), Co-Pay Assistance Program (CAP) or similar programs aimed at providing assistance to patients who are eligible to receive financial support for products (2023) Continuing to work closely with rare disease communities (including doctors, healthcare professionals, patients groups and families) to increase awareness, improve diagnosis and expand availability of treatments for people with rare diseases Awareness: The Group continued to work closely with rare disease communities to increase awareness, improve diagnosis, and expand availability of treatments for people with rare diseases.
+In 2022, Recordati supported around 900 patients with rare diseases through the Patient Assistance Program (PAP), the Co-Pay Assistance Program (CAP), and similar programmes - Awareness: The Group continued to work closely with rare disease communities to increase awareness, improve diagnosis, and expand availability of treatments for people with rare diseases.
 The Group continued this objective, for example, by promoting meetings with healthcare professionals (e.g. Cushing's syndrome and acromegaly, acute intermittent porphyria and ocular manifestation of cystinosis), providing information to raise awareness (e.g. with printed and digital brochures, websites and videos, but also with the Patient Advocacy Liaison programme), actively participating in scientific conferences.
-The Group also carried out various collaborations with groups and associations (such as the American Porphyria Foundation, HCU Network America, Castleman Disease Collaborative Network) to promote Continuing to work closely with rare disease communities (including doctors, healthcare professionals, patients groups and families) to increase awareness, improve diagnosis and expand availability of treatments for people with rare diseases (2023)
+The Group also carried out various collaborations with groups and associations (such as the American Porphyria Foundation, HCU Network America, Castleman Disease Collaborative Network) to promote correct information for patients and sponsor awareness-raising days.
+It promoted patient engagement using the Smart Device App, programmes to facilitate information and awareness activities, as well as events dedicated to patients to inform them about and explain specific diseases